mongodb/docs-atlas-architecture/source/includes/billing-optimizations.rst

 minimize costs.
 Only use inter-region or internet transfers when necessary, such as for disaster recovery scenarios where you need to restore the application in a different region.
 Locating your {+cluster+}
-in the same region as most of your traffic — likely where you host your application — can greatly reduce data transfer costs.
+in the same region as most of your traffic — usually where you host your application — can greatly reduce data transfer costs.

 To learn more, see :ref:`reducing-data-transfer-costs`.